jeffrey31033/sales_analysis/README.md

 ### First Phase
 ---
 During the initial phase, I focused on constructing a data warehouse, gaining deeper insights into customer behavior and product-related trends.
 I began by selecting the order id as the primary column.
-Following this, I aggregated various aspects of revenue and discounts linked to different product types, spanning across numerous orders.
+Following this, I aggregated various aspects of sales and discounts linked to different product types, spanning across numerous orders.
 <br />
 (The table only screen shot for 25 rows among 830 rows)
 <br />